Estate Planning & Inheritance | The Bitcoin Adviser

 Legal & Tax Counsel

-• Templates for letters of direction and memorandums.
+• Letters of direction and memorandum templates.

-• Introductions to experienced Bitcoin estate attorneys.
+• Introductions to Bitcoin-experienced estate counsel where appropriate.

 Secure Generational Continuity

+Free will template: Need a structured starting point for your attorney?
+Use our Bitcoin-aware will generator (client-side, no email).
 Pair estate planning with Collaborative Security and ongoing Education & Advisory support.
 Start with a discovery call to evaluate your current readiness.

 U.S. Resources

-U.S.-Specific Estate Planning Resources
+U.S.-Specific Estate Planning

 Bitcoin Estate Planning for U.S. Families